 Fig. 3.
 Red-stained and shiny pine chest.

 Fig. 4.
-Swirls created by an orbital sander.
+Minute swirls created by an orbital sander.

-Not once in three decades of restoring furniture did I resort to sanding a patinated surface: If I had done, someone would have taken a blunderbuss to me!
+Not once in four decades of restoring furniture did I resort to sanding a patinated surface: If I had done, someone would have taken a blunderbuss to me!

 It is not my objective to identify the perpetrators of this abominable work; I merely wish to alert owners of antiques who are considering having them restored, to the perils of engaging unqualified restorers.